joshuakilts/The-Office-Markov-Chains/README.md

 # Natural Language Processing Using Markov Chains
 ## Predicting Lines from The Office
 ![The Office Logo](/Images/theOffice.png)
-The Office (US version), is an american adaptation of the british sitcom The Office.
+The Office (US version), is an American adaptation of the British sitcom The Office.
 The Office follows employees of Dunder Mifflin, a paper supply company located in Scranton, PA.
-The Office ran for 9 seasons and features many unique and distinct characters, making an analysis of scripts from the show very insteresting as the different characters are analyzed.
+The Office ran for 9 seasons and features many unique and distinct characters, making an analysis of scripts from the show very interesting as the different characters are analyzed.

 I got the idea to build some Markov chains after spending some time on Reddit, in a community named [r/SubredditSimulator](https://www.reddit.com/r/SubredditSimulator/).
-This community is one of the most unique subreddits, as humans are not allowed to post or comment; all posts and comments are writen by bots.
+This community is one of the most unique subreddits, as humans are not allowed to post or comment; all posts and comments are written by bots.
 Comments and posts are sometimes gibberish, almost always silly, and sometimes even scarily accurate.
-Most, if not all, use Markov chains to predict text from a given training set. (see [this article](https://medium.com/ymedialabs-innovation/next-word-prediction-using-markov-model-570fc0475f96) for more information on Markov chains)
+Most, if not all, use Markov chains to predict text from a given training set.
+(See [this article](https://medium.com/ymedialabs-innovation/next-word-prediction-using-markov-model-570fc0475f96) for more information on Markov chains)

 I wanted to do something similar, but train the model with lines from The Office.

 ### Data
-I found the dataset from a [post](https://www.reddit.com/r/datasets/comments/6yt3og/every_line_from_every_episode_of_the_office_us/) in [r/datasets](https://www.reddit.com/r/datasets/) (a great resource if you are looking for intereseting datasets).
+I found the dataset from a [post](https://www.reddit.com/r/datasets/comments/6yt3og/every_line_from_every_episode_of_the_office_us/) in [r/datasets](https://www.reddit.com/r/datasets/) (a great resource if you are looking for interesting datasets).

-Though the data includes season, episode, and scene numbers, I am only intersted in the speaker and line text.
+Though the data includes season, episode, and scene numbers, I am only interested in the speaker and line text.
-The data can be found at [this link](https://docs.google.com/spreadsheets/d/18wS5AAwOh8QO95RwHLS95POmSNKA2jjzdt0phrxeAE0/edit?usp=sharing) attatched [here](/OfficeLines.csv) in .csv format.
+The data can be found at [this link](https://docs.google.com/spreadsheets/d/18wS5AAwOh8QO95RwHLS95POmSNKA2jjzdt0phrxeAE0/edit?usp=sharing) attached [here](/OfficeLines.csv) in .csv format.

 The data contains two columns (line text and speaker), and just under 60,000 lines.
 Reading in data from .csv format: